Youth Commission Application

 For more information, please contact Elizabeth Hill, Youth Commission Program Coordinator at 360-397-2130 x5133 or email@example.com.

-The Clark County Youth Commission is a youth driven advisory board established by the Clark County Board of Commissioners in April 1998.
-Members ages 11-19 from throughout Clark County provide a youth-oriented point of view to the work of the Board of County Commissioners, county departments, and community organizations.
+The Clark County Youth Commission is a youth driven advisory board established by the then-Board of Clark County Commissioners in April 1998.
+Members ages 11-19 from throughout Clark County provide a youth-oriented point of view to the work of the now Board of County Councilors, county departments and community organizations.

 The Youth Commission informs these groups about issues important to youth, makes suggestions on how to address the issues important to youth, and provides instruction on how to build positive partnerships with youth.